-11. If any counter-clockwise move starting from point B were to go to point C, then these two points would have to be along the frontier.
-The argument here is that some policy or institutional changes can move the economy from B to A, thus corresponding to moves along the frontier, while others would shift the frontier as well, taking us to point C.

-An important aspect of my framework is to delineate what types of institutional and policy choices move society along the frontier and which ones are likely to shift the frontier.
-Briefly, given the political-economy environment, the most efficient instruments induce moves along the frontier, while more distortionary instruments cause shifts of the frontier.
+&lt;sup>11 If any counterclockwise move starting from point B were to go to point C, then these two points would have to be along the frontier.
+The argument here is that some policy or institutional changes can move the economy from B to A, thus corresponding to moves along the frontier, while others would shift the frontier as well, taking us to point C. An important aspect of my framework is to delineate what types of institutional and policy choices move society along the frontier and which ones are likely to shift the frontier.
+Briefly, given the political economy environment, the most efficient instruments induce moves along the frontier, while more distortionary instruments cause shifts of the frontier.
 For example, in the presence of lump-sum taxes that can be used for redistribution, distorting technology choices to favor the rich would lead to an inward shift of the frontier, but if there were no such taxes, moves along the frontier may involve changing the technology to favor one group versus another.

-The microfoundations and formalism in the next subsection enable me to provide examples of fiscal tools that induce moves along the frontier versus those that shift the frontier.
+The microfoundations and formalism in the next subsection enable me to provide examples of fiscal tools that induce moves along the frontier.

-Holdup and institutions: Institutions determine the ability of politically powerful agents to commit to certain actions.
-For example, constitutional limits on policies, the separation of powers between branches of government, and, even more importantly, constraints placed on elite behavior by civil society (see The Narrow Corridor) may prevent arbitrary actions and policies that expropriate certain groups or investments.
-In the absence of such institutional provisions, there can be holdup problems (as already hinted at in my discussion of the Laffer curve): once private actors-firms, intermediaries and workers-make their investment decisions, the government or politically powerful groups can change policy to expropriate the returns of some or all of these producers (Acemoglu, 2005, 2006).
-The expectation that policy will change and expropriate their returns discourages producers, and consequently overall investment and output decline, causing an inward shift of the UTPF.
+intermediaries, and workers-make their investment decisions, the government or politically powerful groups can change policy to expropriate the returns of some or all of these producers (Acemoglu 2005, 2006).
+The expectation that policy will change and expropriate their returns discourages producers and consequently overall investment and output decline, causing an inward shift of the UTPF.

-This channel also captures North and Weingast's (1989) argument about the Glorious Revolution of 1688-89 acting as a commitment to repaying government loans, mentioned in the Introduction.
+This channel also captures North and Weingast's (1989) argument about the Glorious Revolution of 1688-1689 acting as a commitment to repaying government loans, mentioned in the introduction.
 Such institutional change, by providing better commitment capabilities, can similarly shift the frontier outward.

-Economic losers: Moves along the frontier cannot be separated from shifts, especially with limited policy tools.
+Economic Losers.-Moves along the frontier cannot be separated from shifts, especially with limited policy tools.
 In such circumstances, a more favorable environment for one group may shift the frontier as well.
-For example, without non-distortionary (e.g., lump-sum) taxes, the politically powerful group may attempt to increase their share of national income by boosting the monopoly power of the companies they control, but this then leads to greater markups and distortions, corresponding to an inward shift of the frontier.
+For example, without nondistortionary (e.g., lump-sum) taxes, the politically powerful group may attempt to increase their share of national income by boosting the monopoly power of the companies they control, but this then leads to greater markups and distortions, corresponding to an inward shift of the frontier.
 For the same reason, the rich elite may resist institutional changes that reduce the role of monopolies in the economy, even when this corresponds to significant improvements in productivity.
 Likewise, with limited fiscal tools, the politically powerful elite may resist new technologies that erode the incomes of the businesses they control.

 In terms of Figure 7, suppose society starts at point C and the politically powerful rich group is confronted with a new institutional or technological possibility that can shift the frontier outward to the blue one.
 However, suppose also that much of the new economic benefits accrue to other groups, for example, because the change reduces the monopoly power of businesses controlled by the elite, because new technologies can generate Schumpeterian creative destruction, or because other groups may be the ones that will invest in new businesses and use the new technologies.
 Moreover, reaching point A along the new frontier may be infeasible with the available fiscal tools, as indicated in Figure 8.
 Consequently, the rich elite, anticipating the economic losses they will suffer, may resist the shift to the blue frontier.
-Accemoglu and Robinson (2000b, 2006b) refer to this channel as economic losses because it operates through the economic losses of the politically powerful group, and also because this label contrasts it with the mechanism I discuss next that focuses on political channels.
+Acemoglu and Robinson (2000b, 2006b) refer to this channel as economic losers because it operates through the economic losses of the politically powerful group and also because this label contrasts it with the mechanism I discuss next that focuses on political channels.